 The relation between a designer and developer is like a bride and groom who have married through arranged marriage (let’s not get into which one is which one).
 They are total strangers and are unaware of each other’s potential.
 To keep the project (aka marriage) running both must be clear about each other’s role and most importantly respect each other and each other’s work.
 Their work is incomparable.
 Different genres, different problems hence different skill sets to solve them.
 A mutual respect makes it easy to work together and hence to build a better product.

 “For developers, Designers shouldn’t be just crazy.
 For designers, Developers shouldn’t be just nerds.”

 It’s a good idea if they can have a clear understanding of each other’s role before they got assigned for a project.
 They must work together, having a proper communication makes it a lot easier.
 Their target is same, to build a better product, it can only be achieved while acknowledging each other’s problem and trying to make each other’s life easier not complicating it.

 In the developer’s defense, yes designers are the weirdest of species that anyone can work with.
 Few pixels make them go crazy.
-1opx and 20px is like earth and sky for them.
-Yes it is very hard to make a designer happy.
+1opx and 20px are like earth and sky for them.
+Yes, it is very hard to make a designer happy.
 They always come up with flaws.
 But there is always a reason.
-Designers works with details and they always try to make it pixel perfect.
+Designers work with details and they always try to make it pixel perfect.
 More you will understand their way of thinking the more you will feel comfortable working with them.